Jones Elite Logistics Logo

 Dynamic Pricing:

 Dynamic price takes into account the current supply chain demand, availability of logistic services, competitor’s action, and other parameters through artificial intelligence incorporated into logistic services.
-This helps in achieving the right price level, increasing profits, and the rate of stock turnaround. being able to forecast the future, AI assists businesses in staying relevant as well as ready to adapt to market shifts
+This helps in achieving the right price level, increasing profits, and the rate of stock turnaround. being able to forecast the future, AI assists businesses in staying relevant as well as ready to adapt to market shifts.

 AI in Logistics Driving Innovation | JEL